spreadshirt/backstage-plugin-s3/README.md

 The plugin provides:

-- A backend plugin that exposes a bunch of endpoints that can be used by the frontend and also by end users.
+- A backend plugin that exposes a bunch of endpoints that can be used by the FrontEnd and also by end users.
 - A common package containing several types shared by frontend and backend.
 - A frontend page where the users can navigate through the different buckets and their objects.
 As well as previewing, downloading or getting object information.